 What is blue city of Chefchaouen famous for?

-Blue city is famous for other things not just the color.
-First of all – hashish.
-Rif Mountains are source of hash for all Morocco and also export.
-Local hills all over covers this plant.
-This effect also relaxed citizens – they move in a slow pace – along with the town.
+The blue city is famous not just for the blue color.
+Rif Mountains are source of hashish for all Morocco as well as export.
+Local hills all over cover this plant.
+This also effects the citizens – they move in a slow pace, along with the town.
+I traveled to many destinations in Morocco and had the impression that everyone is peaceful here, so are the streets of the old town without cars and noises.
 It is extremely easy to buy some hash almost on every corner.